-JANE WEINER (FOUNDER & PRESIDENT)
+JANE WEINER (FOUNDER & EDUCATION DIRECTOR)

 "You matter.
 We all matter.
 The magical power of the arts reinforces these words inside of us.”